IOS 10: System features

-iOS 10 now allows users to rearrange and remove apps from their CarPlay display, through Settings.
+iOS 10 allowed users to rearrange and remove apps from their CarPlay display, through Settings.
 In iOS 10.3, Maps on CarPlay added electric vehicle charging stations.

-Universal Clipboard

-As part of the overall Continuity features introduced in iOS 8, a new Universal Clipboard feature allows users of Mac personal computers running macOS Sierra and iOS devices running iOS 10 to easily copy material to and from different devices through iCloud.

-As part of Continuity, a new "Continuity Keyboard" feature allows users to type text on an iPhone and have the text appear on an Apple TV running tvOS 10, avoiding the Siri Remote for text input.
+As part of the overall Continuity features introduced in iOS 8, a new Universal Clipboard feature allowed users of Mac personal computers running macOS Sierra and iOS devices running iOS 10 to easily copy material to and from different devices through iCloud.
+As part of Continuity, a new "Continuity Keyboard" feature allowed users to type text on an iPhone and have the text appear on an Apple TV running tvOS 10, avoiding the Siri Remote for text input.

-Other changes

-iOS 10 features new sound effects for locking the device and for keyboard clicks.

-In the event that a device detects liquid in the Lightning port, a notice warns the user to disconnect the Lightning cable and allow the port to dry.

-iOS 10 also allows TTY calls to be made without any additional hardware.

-iOS 10 allows users to find their Apple Watch using Find My iPhone.

-Spotlight can now search the contents of the user's iCloud Drive.
+iOS 10 featured new sound effects for locking the device and for keyboard clicks.
+In the event that a device detects liquid in the Lightning port, a notice warned the user to disconnect the Lightning cable and allow the port to dry. iOS 10 also allowed TTY calls to be made without any additional hardware.
+It allows users to find their Apple Watch using Find My iPhone.
+Spotlight could search the contents of the user's iCloud Drive.

-Storage is reported to the user in the base 10 (1 kilobyte equals 1000 bytes) format instead of base 2, which was used in older iOS versions.

 App features

-App Store

-iOS 10 allows developers to buy advertisement spots in the App Store when users search for content.
-It also brings back the "Categories" section, which replaces the "Explore" section introduced in iOS 8.

-In iOS 10.3, developers gained the ability to respond to user reviews, and "Helpful" and "Not Helpful" review labels can help surface the most relevant customer reviews.
+iOS 10 allowed developers to buy advertisement spots in the App Store when users search for content.
+It also brought back the "Categories" section, which replaced the "Explore" section introduced in iOS 8.
+In iOS 10.3, developers gained the ability to respond to user reviews, and "Helpful" and "Not Helpful" review labels appeared.

-Calendar

-In iOS 10, users can now change what day of the week the calendar starts on, as well as alert settings for birthdays and events, and calendar type (Gregorian, Chinese, Hebrew, Islamic).
+Users could now change what day of the week the calendar starts on, as well as alert settings for birthdays and events, and calendar type (Gregorian, Chinese, Hebrew, Islamic).
+Live Photos could be taken with filters (previously only available for still photos).

-Camera

-Music will no longer stop playing when the Camera app is launched, unless the user decides to record a video or take a Live Photo.
-Live Photos can be taken with filters (previously only available for still photos).

 In iOS 10.1, the iPhone 7 Plus received a new depth of field portrait camera mode, using both the wide-angle and telephoto lenses on the phone to "create shallow depth of field portrait photos with blurred backgrounds".

-Clock

-The Clock app now employs a dark theme.

-A new "Bedtime" feature reminds the user when to go to bed to get the desired amount of sleep.
-There is also a new stopwatch face, accessed by swiping to the left.
+The Clock app began to employ a dark theme.
+A new "Bedtime" feature reminded the user when to go to bed to get the desired amount of sleep.
+There was also a new stopwatch face, accessed by swiping to the left.

-Contacts

 The Contacts app in iOS 10 allows users to set default phone numbers and email addresses for contacts who have multiple numbers or addresses.
 The app also allows the user to add and remove contacts from the Favorite Contacts list.